wanqingt/r-note/README.md

 Overall work flow:

 -/reference/

-1.Some code from previous study in 'Data Science' course of coursera \
+1. Some code from previous study in 'Data Science' course of coursera

-2.Some code from Hadley Wickham's books ('R for Data Science' and 'Advance R')\
+2. Some code from Hadley Wickham's books ('R for Data Science' and 'Advance R')

-3. Other code by my own or online open resource\
+3. Other code by my own or online open resource